syncthing/docs/specs/bep-v1.rst

 Introduction and Definitions
 ----------------------------

-BEP is used between two or more *devices* thus forming a *cluster*.
+The Block Exchange Protocol (BEP) is used between two or more *devices* thus forming a *cluster*.
 Each device has one or more *folders* of files described by the *local model*, containing metadata and block hashes.
 The local model is sent to the other devices in the cluster.
 The union of all files in the local models, with files selected for highest change version, forms the *global model*.
 Each device strives to get its folders in sync with the global model by requesting missing or outdated blocks from the other devices in the cluster.

 File data is described and transferred in units of *blocks*, each being 128 KiB (131072 bytes) in size.